Apache RocketMQ: Community Maintenance

-The RocketMQ team have done much to active the community.
-Meetups, Workshops, ApacheCon and Code Marathon are regular held in BeiJing, ShenZhen, HangZhou to attract new contributors and committers.
-The OpenMessaging benchmarking suites are currently available for the RocketMQ and it makes RocketMQ keep the pace with the global standard for distributed messaging.
-As for version management, a series of standardized software development processes are adopted.
-The latest version is 4.2.0, and 4.3.0 is on the way.
-More information can be reached in here.
+The RocketMQ team has done much to keep the community active.
+Meetups, workshops, ApacheCon and Code Marathons are regularly held in Beijing, Shenzhen and Hangzhou to attract new contributors and committers.
+The OpenMessaging benchmarking suites are available for RocketMQ now, helping RocketMQ keep pace with the global standard for distributed messaging.
+As for version management, a series of standardized software development processes have been adopted.
+The latest version is 4.2.0, with 4.3.0 on the way.
+More information can be obtained here.